remix-austin/remix-rodeo-april-2025/README.md

 ## Prompt

-Build a new Remix Austin website.
+Build your version of the [Remix Austin website](https://remixaustin.com/).

 We encourage you to unleash your creativity and push the boundaries of what's possible.
 Whether it's a quirky, off-the-wall concept, a polished and professional design, or a visionary glimpse into the future, we want to see your unique take on the Remix Austin website.
 Let your imagination run wild and build something that excites you.